-- Rhubarb is a mild agent; so it is effectively used in treating gastritis problems in children.
+- Rhubarb is a mild agent, so it is effectively used to treat children’s gastritis problems.
 It can reduce the acidity in the stomach.

 Sandalwood (Santalum album)

-- Sandalwood helps in gastritis because it has cooling properties.
+- Sandalwood helps with gastritis because it has cooling properties.
 It can soothe the stomach muscles inflamed by gastritis.

-Acupuncture for gastritis – traditional Chinese natural treatment for gastritis
+Acupuncture for gastritis: a traditional Chinese natural treatment for gastritis

-A research carried out revealed that Acupuncture for gastritis produces significantly more positive patient outcomes than the antihistamine Ranitidine, commonly prescribed for gastritis patients.
-Throughout 20 treatments, acupuncture produced a 96.4% total success rate where Ranitidine only had a success rate of 69.9%.
+Research carried out revealed that acupuncture for gastritis produces significantly more positive patient outcomes than the antihistamine Ranitidine, commonly prescribed for gastritis patients.
+Throughout 20 treatments, acupuncture produced a 96.4% total success rate, whereas Ranitidine only had a success rate of 69.9%.

-Homeopathic remedies for gastritis – #1 natural treatment for gastritis
+Homeopathic remedies for gastritis—the #1 natural treatment for gastritis

-Homeopathy for gastritis is based on the use of natural remedies for gastritis that help to reduce nausea, burning, belching, and symptoms associated with gastritis.
+Homeopathy for gastritis is based on natural remedies for gastritis that help reduce nausea, burning, belching, and other symptoms associated with gastritis.

-Homeopathy is considered to be the most ideal method for treating Gastritis.
-These natural remedies for gastritis not just control the symptoms but work deep inside and prevent the re-occurrence of the disease by treating the root causes successfully.
-Homeopathy for gastritis is strongly recommended as it is safe and does not lead to side effects and this is the most important and biggest advantage when compared to other conventional methods.
+Homeopathy is considered to be the ideal method for treating gastritis.
+These natural remedies for gastritis control the symptoms and work deep inside to prevent the re-occurrence of the disease by treating the root causes.
+Homeopathy for gastritis is strongly recommended, as it is safe and does not lead to side effects.
+This is the most important and biggest advantage compared to other conventional methods.
 Listed below are homeopathic remedies for gastritis:

-Kalium Bichromicum has a special affinity to the inner lining of the stomach and intestine.
-Thus, it is mainly used in the treatment of acute and chronic gastric disturbances.
+Kalium bichromicum has a special affinity for the inner lining of the stomach and intestine.
+Thus, it is mainly used to treat acute and chronic gastric disturbances.
 This remedy can also be used in the management of: